-The Uncapacitated Facility Location (UFL) problem is one of the most famous and most studied problems in the Operations Research literature.
-Given a set I of potential facility locations, and a set J of customers, the goal is to find a subset of facility locations to open, and to allocate each customer to a single open facility, so that the facility opening plus customer allocation costs are minimized.
+UFL is defined as follows: Given a set I of potential facility locations, and a set J of customers, the goal is to find a subset of facility locations to open, and to allocate each customer to a single open facility, so that the facility opening plus customer allocation costs are minimized.
 In its classical version, the allocation cost for each customer is assumed to be a linear function of the demand served by open facilities.
 The problem can be easily formulated as a compact Mixed-Integer Linear Program (MILP).
 In the last 50 years, two variants of this model (with aggregated and disaggregated constraints) have been traditionally used in the literature.
-Both variants however rely on a huge number of allocation variables, which is one of the main reasons why UFL still imposes a challenge for modern general-purpose MILP solvers and Lagrangian relaxation techniques are generally preferred [4, 31, 38].
+Both variants however rely on a huge number of allocation variables, which is one of the main reasons why UFL still imposes a challenge for modern general-purpose MILP solvers and Lagrangian relaxation techniques are generally preferred [6, 34, 45].